ethull/ethull/README.md

-Hello my name is Ethan.
+My name is Ethan.
 I am located in South London.
 And I am a computer science student at the University of Kent.

-### some cool open source projects
+### Some cool projects
 - [Dotfiles built for xubuntu](https://github.com/ethull/dotfiles)
 - [Updated dotfiles for debian linux systems and macos](https://github.com/ethull/multifiles)
 - [Personal website built with jekyll and bulma](https://github.com/ethull/ethull.github.io)